Ms Sue Tickner

 MSc IT & Learning, Dept Educational Research, University of Lancaster.
 BA (Hons) Eng.
 Lit.

-Sue is a Learning Designer in the Centre for the Creative Application of Technology in Education (CreATE)
+Sue is a Learning Designer in the Digital Learning Team, Faculty of Education.

 Before coming to New Zealand in mid-2006, Sue worked at the University of Glasgow in Scotland.
 She was a founding member and Distance Education Development Officer for the Glasgow University Initiative in Distance Education (GUIDE), and then E-learning Advisor for the Learning and Teaching Centre.
 Her earlier work at Glasgow involved a period with the University’s Teaching and Learning Service and in staff development and educational software design and development projects.
 She has also worked at Stirling University, ran her own business in educational training and development and worked as a tutor with the UK Open University.

 Sue's early career was as a language teacher and tutor (EFL) in the UK and in Catalonia, Spain.

 - Educational design.
 Learning and teaching.
 Collaborative practice and online communication